CodeYourFuture/syllabus/docs/workshops/intro-to-accessibility.md

 It could be a missing limb, or a muscle control problem, spams, tremors or a lack of coordination.

 Some potential problems:
-- using a mouse might be difficult
+- Using a mouse might be difficult
-- drag and drop can be hard to do
+- Drag and drop can be hard to do
-- selecting a link too close to another
+- Selecting a link too close to another
-- tapping a button if it’s too small of too close to another
+- Tapping a button if it’s too small of too close to another

 #### Assistive devices